 Keep it at medium high heat and bring to boil.

 Note: To make Khejur gur er roshogolla, make the syrup with 1 cup of Khejur Gur(Palm jaggery) and 1/2 cup sugar.

 Add about 10 raw chhana/paneer balls to the syrup and close the pressure cooker.
 After the pressure cooker starts steaming, turn the heat to medium and cook for about 7 minutes.

 Switch off heat and wait for 2 minutes.
 Now release the pressure of the cooker by putting it under running cold tap water.
 Open the pressure cooker lid and you will see your rasgullas all puffed up and sweet, floating in the syrup.

 Now remove these rasgullas along with little of the syrup in a bowl.

 Note:I did only 10 at a time as my pressure cooker was smaller and as the rasgulla swells up on cooking, I did not want to crowd them.
-Also I found the syrup was enough for all the 24-28 rasgullas and so I did in batches of 10, 10 and 8.
+Also I found the syrup was enough for the first batch but got diluted later.
+So I made another batch of syrup for the next one.

 To make the next batch put the pressure cooker with syrup back on heat and follow the same process for the next 10 rasgullas.